multipathmaster/akslayer/README.md

 CLUSTER5,UAT,1.27.3,resource_group_alpha,Europe,SUBSCRIPTION-SUB001
 ```
 Although it should be of note that the only csv headers that the upgrader actually require are: `cluster_name,env,version,resource_group,subscription`.
 This means that whatever sheet you are using could have more useful fields in it besides the upgrades (an environment sheet, CMDB snippet, etc...).
 But pay attention to the headers themselves.
 They are **case sensitive**.
 Also take note of the **env** header and how the corresponding environments are labeled.  **p**roduction will get skipped and **P**roduction will get upgraded.  **qa** will get skipped and **QA** will get upgraded, etc...
+### Chat Ops :
+1. Built in support for Slack, MS Teams, Google Chat/Spaces, and Rocket.chat.
+2. Rocket.chat will require additional arguments to be included that can be found by clicking on the rocket.chat button.
+3. The Auth Token, User ID, Alias, and Channel (example: "#general" - with the double quotes).
 ### Recent Trials :
 1. AKSlayer has upgraded **192** AKS Clusters in various environments and counting...
 2. 81 at once, utilizing 5 containers, i.e. scaling wide.